 How to Build a Wood Crate: The Plan

-Before cutting anything, make sure you have made a diagram laid out of the dimensions needed to build each side of your wood crate.
-It is suggested to make a cut list of the parts with all the dimensions (top, bottom, sides and ends).
-Make sure you label the wood (“top,” “sides,” etc. or use initial letters) so you know which measurements are for which piece of wood when you are starting to cut the wood.
+Before cutting anything, have a diagram of the dimensions needed to build each side of your wood crate.
+You should cut a list of the parts with all the dimensions (top, bottom, sides, and ends).
+Make sure you label the wood (“top,” “sides,” etc., or use initial letters) so you know which measurements are for which piece of wood when you are starting to cut the wood.

-The dimensions of all the crate parts should match its opposing side (top &bottom, right side &left side, front & back ends).
+The crate parts’ dimensions should match the opposing side (top and bottom, right side and left side, and front and back ends).
 You will add 2-3 inches in both directions to the top and bottom measurements to allow for space for wrapping and cushioning.
-The standard of a wood crate is around 18” long, 12” wide, and 10” deep, so let’s use those dimensions for our assembly example, but adjust the size as needed.
+The standard for a wood crate is around 18” long, 12” wide, and 10” deep, so let’s use those dimensions for our assembly example but adjust the size as needed.

 Assembling the base of your wood crate.

-To create the base for your crate you will need your base panel to rest on your (2×4 or 4×4) skids.
+To create the base for your crate, you will need your base panel to rest on your (2×4 or 4×4) skids.
 Keep in mind to measure enough space on the bottom panel to screw the sides and ends into the base.
-Insert screws one-at-a-time.
-Once the panel is complete you can stand it vertically without the need for your support.
+Insert screws one at a time.
+Once the panel is complete, you can stand it vertically without your support.

 Assembling the ends of the wood crate.

-Pick up end panel and rest it on top of two (2×4 or 4×4) skids, for top and bottom of end panel, screw together and then attach two more skids to right and left sides to complete end panel.
-Repeat for opposing end panel.
+Pick up the end panel and rest it on top of two (2×4 or 4×4) skids for the top and bottom of the end panel, screw them together, and then attach two more skids to the right and left sides to complete the end panel.
+Repeat for the opposing end panel.

 Assembling the sides of your wood crate.

-Pick-up side panel and rest it on top of two (2×4 or 4×4) skids, apply all for skids to panel as you did for the end panels.
-Repeat process for opposing side panel and top panel.
+Pick up the side panel and rest it on top of two (2×4 or 4×4) skids; apply all skids to the panel as you did for the end panels.
+Repeat the process for the opposing side panel and top panel.

 Finishing your wood crate.

 Start by screwing down the side panels to your base – screw along the edges, making sure they precisely adjoin the edges as well.
-Do the same with the end panels and attach all sides and ends to themselves, as well.
-Now that your crate is almost complete, you just need to secure your item with the proper packing materials, such as bubble wrap, foam rubber, thick paper, etc. When finished, screw on top panel and you’re ready for shipment!
+Do the same with the end panels and attach all sides and ends to themselves.
+Now that your crate is almost complete, you must secure your item with the proper packing materials, such as bubble wrap, foam rubber, thick paper, etc. When finished, screw on the top panel, and you’re ready for shipment!